 Although the UI design is probably not the easiest on the eye, it's still an incredibly capable DAW, offering unlimited tracks, a multitude of inbuilt effects, as well as touchscreen and VST3 support.
 Although available for PC only, if that is your platform of choice then Cakewalk should be near the top of your list when considering what free DAW to use.

-Waveform Free by Tracktion is another great free DAW, available for both PC and Mac.
+Waveform Free by Tracktion is another great free DAW, available for PC and Mac, and Linux.
 Advertised as "the world’s best, fully-featured, completely unlimited DAW”, it features unlimited tracks, support for 3rd party plugins, and an easy to learn, intuitive workflow.

-The recent 2021 update adds project templates and training material, together with editing enhancements and significant performance improvements.
+The recent 2021 update to Waveform Free adds project templates and training material, together with editing enhancements and significant performance improvements.
 The overall depth of features here is actually pretty incredible for a free DAW.
 If you wish to upgrade there is also a reasonably price Pro edition for just $69.

 Studio One 5 Prime